Most Bay Area homeowners will save more than $500 a year by switching from

 Even if you do what is necessary to cover your house for full replacement

-plumbing and electrical fixtures, roofing materials,
+plumbing and electrical fixtures, roofing materials, or stairway construction

-on your policy and whether or not you can get a waiver from your local government, your insurance company
+you can get a waiver from your local government, your insurance company

-may not be responsible for paying the cost of rebuilding your home to
+may not be responsible for covering the cost of rebuilding your home to

 the standards required by current codes.

 cost of replacement if complying with current codes makes such expense

 necessary.
 This coverage usually is limited to an increase in the companys